NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Alexa Rees, SEO Manager, seoplus+

-AgencyAnalytics compiles data from more than 80 marketing platforms, allowing you to paint the full picture of your agency’s contributions–without wasting precious billable time manually extracting the numbers.
+AgencyAnalytics compiles data from more than 80 marketing platforms, allowing you to help you write effective meeting reports that paint the full picture of your agency’s contributions–without wasting precious billable time manually extracting the numbers.
 It acts as a backbone for agency reporting meetings, providing teams with a blueprint to follow when sharing progress and results throughout the discussion.

 Further, the Smart Reports feature empowers agencies to create reports from scratch in just 11 seconds, pulling in the most popular metrics from each integration into a comprehensive, white labeled report.